atamang62/RubberBandLauncher/README.md

 Some progress I made in CAD this week is getting all the materials fastened onto the handgun.
 I put on all the nuts and screws.
 One obstacle i had to overcome was making the holes for the materials.
 I had to make sure they were the right size and in the correct place.

+# Week #4

+The project is going pretty good so far.
+I think the project is well the way it is.
+When I return from spring break, the first thing im going to do is start lazer cutting.

 ## Psuedo Code